How We Help

 - Ensure treatment options are based on the best available evidence.
 We seek to work with the pharmaceutical industry, where appropriate, in ensuring access by more Australian brain tumour patients to subsidised and approved therapies, and participation in industry and investigator-initiated clinical trials.
 BTAA will seek to offer input to the design of such trials so that the best interests of the patient are always respected;

-- Make recommendations to government about brain tumour policy and priorities; and
+- Make recommendations to government about brain tumour policy and priorities;

-- We seek to act as a channel of information to the Federal Parliamentary brain tumour interest group and Federal and State Governments, and will promote awareness about public policy issues of concern to the brain tumour community.
+- We act as a channel of information to the Federal Parliamentary brain tumour interest group and Federal and State Governments, and will promote awareness about public policy issues of concern to the brain tumour community.

-BTAA is focusing our attention on the public policy implications of the leading single cause of cancer related mortality in children and young to middle aged adults in Australia.
+its attention on the public policy implications of the leading single cause of cancer related mortality in children and young to middle aged adults in Australia.

 BTAA is advocating to Governments to support increased access to specially trained brain tumour care-coordinators to act as patient advocates, coordinating care for people with brain tumours, their families and carers.
 Read more about our submission to the Government in January 2014 here.